-Ammediate Bail Bonds provides bail bond assistance for those charged with white collar crimes in Brevard County, FL.
-These types of crimes get committed for financial gain, and generally involve the use and abuse of money.
+Ammediate Bail Bonds provides bail bond assistance for those charged with white collar crimes in Cocoa and Palm Bay, FL.
+These types of crimes get committed for financial gain and generally involve the use and abuse of money.
 Though considered nonviolent, white collar crimes injure others on a monetary level.

 A wide variety of white collar crimes exist.
 The term itself originated in 1939, as a sociologist named Edwin Sutherland sought to differentiate between the criminal activities of the upper and lower classes.
 Today, the term has nothing to do with socioeconomic status.
 Instead, it refers to crimes such as embezzlement, fraud, and bribery.